yairgd/yairgd.github.io/content/post/my-first-post.md

 {{< /flowcharts >}}

-## mathematial eauations
+## mathematical equations
-See [here](https://github.com/KaTeX/KaTeX) for more info how to integrate katex in html page.
+See [here](https://github.com/KaTeX/KaTeX) for more info on how to integrate latex mathematical equation syntax in HTML pages.
 The following:
 ```latex
 $$\int_{a}^{b} x^2 dx$$
 ```
 will reder to:
 $$\int_{a}^{b} x^2 dx$$